Malay Singaporeans: Dialects, languages and pronunciations

+Differences between Singaporean Malay and other forms

+A sign at the Singapore Botanic Gardens uses pengunjung to refer to visitors instead of pelawat, which aligns more with the Indonesian standard than the Malaysian one.

-Prior to independence, Singapore was a historical centre for Malay literature, culture and cinema.
+Prior to independence, Singapore was a historical centre for Malay literature, culture and cinema, led by the Malay Film Productions at Jalan Ampas.
 However, after independence, this cultural role declined.
 Singapore participates as an observer in the Brunei–Indonesia–Malaysia Language Council (MABBIM), which coordinates pluricentric Malay standards, though it is not formally a member.
-Nevertheless, Singapore follows the standardisations agreed upon in this forum and adheres to them in cases of disagreement.
+Nevertheless, Singapore occasionally follows the standardisations agreed upon in this forum and adheres to them in cases of disagreements.
 Within Singapore, standards are set by the Malay Language Council of Singapore (MLCS).
 Some differences remain between the official standard and colloquial usage.
 While the historical standard was the Johor–Riau dialect, a cultivated accent known as Sebutan Baku (standard pronunciation) or Bahasa Baku (standard language) was adopted in 1956 by the Third Malay Language and Literary Congress to create consistency between written and spoken forms.
 Implementation was gradual, with Malaysia fully adopting it in education in 1988, and Singapore introducing it at the primary school level in 1993.
 Despite its expanded use in formal education, Johor–Riau pronunciation remains dominant for most speakers.

-The artificial creation of Sebutan Baku means there are were initially no truly native speakers, and its pronunciation is closer to Indonesian than the traditional Johor–Riau standard.
+The artificial creation of Bahasa Baku means there were initially no truly native speakers, and its pronunciation is closer to Indonesian than the traditional Johor–Riau standard.
 Cultural resistance has emerged, as accent differences between older and younger generations have raised questions about Malay cultural identity.
-These tensions were further heightened when Malaysia abandoned Sebutan Baku in 2000 and returned to the Johor–Riau pronunciation, whereas Singapore has continued to retain the standard.
-In practice, the Malay language in Singapore, both written and spoken, tends to adhere to a more traditional and formal register compared to usage in Malaysia.
-This reflects Singapore's emphasis on standardisation and cultural preservation, resulting in a linguistic style that often maintains classical vocabulary and structures, particularly in education, media and official communication.
+These issues were further heightened when Malaysia abandoned Bahasa Baku in 2000 whereas Singapore has continued to retain the standard.
+As a result, this led to a gradual divergence of Malay in both written and spoken forms between Malaysia and Singapore.
+In practice, the Malay language in Singapore tends to adhere to a more traditional and formal register compared to Malaysia.
+This resulted in a linguistic style in Singapore that often maintains classical vocabulary and structures, particularly in education, media and official communication when compared to Malaysia, which may view it as archaic.
+Examples include the use of pemerintah for government, aligning with Indonesian terminology rather than the Malaysian kerajaan.
+Another example is for the verb bilang to mean "to say," whereas Malaysian Malay typically favours cakap or beritahu.